About Our Shul

 Temple Beth-El does not affiliate with any of the denominations, but honors the diversity of Jewish belief and practice.
 Women and men participate equally — as do couples, singles, and families.
-We welcome gays and lesbians, as well as interracial and interfaith families.
+We affirm the full spiritual inheritance, participation and leadership of LGBTQ souls, people of color, and multi-racial and multi-faith families.
 Our members and friends hail from across the breadth of Jewish life: Conservative, Reform, Renewal and unaffiliated Jews make their spiritual home with us.

 Our location, on Long Island Sound facing the New York City skyline, affords unique opportunities.
 There’s nothing like Shabbat by the Sea, an annual outdoor Shabbat service seaside facing the sunset.
 There’s nothing like doing Tashlish (a Rosh Hashanah ritual) just a block away at the beach.
 There’s nothing like crossing the bridge onto City Island, surrounded by boats and the waters, knowing that our ancestors — and, truly, all peoples throughout history — also had their seas to cross.
 We live our history deeply, right where we are.

 Your Shul by the Sea is a special place.
 Join us!

 The history of Temple Beth-El on City Island during the past 80 years is more than the story of a small house of worship in a small community.
 It’s also the story of a community that extended its assistance to help us get started and become an integral and contributing part of that community.
 Without the whole-hearted support of the churches, organizations and people of City Island, there would be no Temple Beth-El today.
 And, it’s a story about a small synagogue that draws national attention and participates in the renewal of Judaism.